undercoverTentative/mipper/README.md

 The application is also capable of showing old scan result and multithreading.

+## REQUIRMENTS

+applications is build and tested on python3.7

 ## HOW TO INSTALL THE APPLICATION

 simply clone the git repository onto your own